99designs/gqlgen/TESTING.md

 How to write tests for gqlgen
 ===

-Testing generated code is a little tricky, heres how its currently set up.
+Testing generated code is a little tricky, here's how its currently set up.

 ### Testing responses from a server